Mairho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a scripts that adds execute permissions to the owner and the groups
+a script that adds execution permission to the owners